asperti/alpha_flops_dataset/README.md

 Raw data are tuples of the form [H,W,Cin,Cout,K1,K2,T] where H is the Height, W is the Width, Cin is the number of input channels, Cout is the number of output channels, K1 and K2 are the kernel dimensions, and T is the execution time.
 The exection time has been measured as an average over 2000 different executions.

 These data are organized in "PLOTS", in order to allow a simple generation of relevant diagrams.
 The plots correspond to the figures in the article.
 Typically each plot is a collection of "lines", growing along a specific dimension (or a combination of them).
-Along the y-axes we always have time.
+Along the y-axis we always have time.
 The precise structure of each plot is detailed in the following section.

-# the strucure of plots
+# The structure of plots
 Each plot is a python dictionary composed by the following entries:

--
+- name: a short descriptive name of the plot
+- no_lines: number of lines compising the plot
+- axis: this could either be a number, specifing the growing dimension among [H,W,Cin,Cout,K1,K2] or the special keyword 'progressive'.
+ - x_axis_name: the name to associate with the x-axis
+ - ylim: the limit fot the y-axis (could be None)
+ - text: a list of textual informations to be added to the drawing.
+Each textual info is a tuple (x,y,s) where x and y are the coordinate and s is the string
+ - lines: this is a list of "lines", with a number equal to no_lines.
+Each line, is a list of tuples of the kind described in the previous section
+ - hardware: this field contains informations about the hardware used to acquire data.
+In particular, we give the GPU type (e.g. 'Quadro T2000'), its computeCapability, the coreClock frequency (in GHz), and the coreCount.